Shimura correspondence for level $p^2$ and the central values of $L$-series II: Quaternion algebras, bilateral ideals and special points

 Let $B$ be a quaternion algebra (over $\QQ$) of discriminant $N$, and let $K \subset B$ be a quadratic subfield of discriminant $D_0$.
 We note that \begin{itemize} \item If $B$ is definite, then $D_0<0$; and \item if $p\mid N$, then $\kro{D_0}{p}\neq 1$. \end{itemize} These are all the \emph{local} obstructions for such an embedding to exist; by Hasse's principle, there are no additional \emph{global} obstructions, i.e. if $K$ is an imaginary quadratic field of discriminant $D_0$ and for each prime number $p \mid N$, $\kro{D_0}{p} \neq 1$ then there exists an embedding of $K$ into $\H$.

 The situation for orders is quite different.
 If $K$ embeds into $\H$, let $\O$ be an order in $B$, and let $O:=\O\cap K$.
 Then $O$ is an order in $K$ of discriminant $D=D_0 s^2$, for some $s\in\ZZ$.
-Conversely, given an order $O$ in $K$, there might be new local obstructions for the existence of an embedding of $O$ into $\O$, for example: \begin{itemize} \item If $\O$ is an order of discriminant $p^2$ (see \cite{Pizer2} for the definition), then $p\mid D$. \item If $\O$ is an order of level $p^2$ with character sign $\sigma$ (see Remark \ref{rem:char} for the definition), then $p\mid D$ and $\kro{D/p}{p}=\sigma$. \end{itemize} Also, there are of course \emph{global} obstructions.
+Conversely, given an order $O$ in $K$, there might be new local obstructions for the existence of an embedding of $O$ into $\O$, for example: \begin{itemize} \item If $\O$ is an order of discriminant $p^2$ (which are defined in \cite{Pizer2} and called ``orders of level $p^2$''), then $p\mid D$. \item If $\O$ is an order of level $p^2$ with character sign $\sigma$ (see Remark \ref{rem:char} for the definition), then $p\mid D$ and $\kro{D/p}{p}=\sigma$. \end{itemize} Also, there are of course \emph{global} obstructions.
 However, if $O$ can be locally embedded in $\O$ at every place, it follows that $O$ can be embedded in some order $\O'$ that is locally conjugate to $\O$ (i.e. in the same \emph{genus}).
 From now on we fix an order $\O$ in the quaternion algebra $\H$.